Question for Short Debate

 The noble Lord, Lord Alton, asked for details on what help had been provided.
 Between 2015 and 2017, UK Aid supported 9.8 million women with water, sanitation and hygiene programmes, and reached 7.3 million women and girls with humanitarian assistance.
 We are also reaching the world’s most vulnerable women and girls with emergency food assistance, education, financial services and large-scale programmes to improve their land and property rights.
 In Bangladesh, we have helped more than 96,000 extremely poor households headed by widows with cash grants for business, enterprise, skills training and nutritional awareness.
-The noble Baroness, Lady Burt, and others will be proud to know that 85% of the household we have supported have graduated out of extreme poverty.
+The noble Baroness, Lady Burt, and others will be proud to know that 85% of the households we have supported have graduated out of extreme poverty.

 We are also providing increased support to grass-roots, women-led civil society organisations, which the noble Lord, Lord Collins, mentioned and is also something which the noble Lord, Lord Loomba, urged me to consider further in the debate that we had on this subject in February.
-Through the recently launched Jo Cox memorial grants we have a particular focus on loneliness, to which the noble Baroness, Lady Flather, referred.
+Through the recently launched Jo Cox memorial work we have a particular focus on loneliness, to which the noble Baroness, Lady Flather, referred.
 I think that is a fitting memorial to that great parliamentarian who was so tragically killed.

 Recognising the sad reality that humanitarian crises are increasing and conflicts are increasingly protracted, we are stepping up to help more women and girls affected by conflict and crisis.
-This includes large scale programmes of support to Rohingya refugees, which will include funding for psychological support for women suffering from the trauma of war and survivors of sexual violence, to which the noble Lord, Lord McConnell, and the noble Baroness, Lady Stroud, referred.
+This includes large-scale programmes of support to Rohingya refugees, which will include funding for psychological support for women suffering from the trauma of war and survivors of sexual violence, to which the noble Lord, Lord McConnell, and the noble Baroness, Lady Stroud, referred.

 At the same time, we are investing in improving even further our ability to reach the most marginalised.
 In order to know who, where and why people are at risk of being left behind, DfID is investing in data which can be disaggregated on the basis of sex, age, disability status and geography, as the noble Lords, Lord McConnell and Lord Alton, requested us to do.
 We are working with other partners, including the World Bank, to improve statistics, which will enable us to know where help is most needed and where we need to empower vulnerable and marginalised groups, including those in need of assessment and programming.
 This is particularly important for widows, who are too often invisible in our data and often face multiple forms of discrimination.

 We are also fighting for women’s rights on the international stage, helping to secure an ambitious outcome for the Commission on the Status of Women.
 The noble Lord, Lord Collins, asked us about the national action plan and which countries will be impacted by it.
-Through a number of organisations, which the United Kingdom Government are proud to be part of, we were able to raise it.
-For example, through the recent Commonwealth Heads of Government Meeting in London, and at the G7 summit in the first half of this year.
+Through a number of organisations, which the United Kingdom Government are proud to be part of, we were able to raise it, for example, through the recent Commonwealth Heads of Government Meeting in London, and at the G7 summit in the first half of this year.
 We also work with our European friends and colleagues in addressing these issues through the Foreign Affairs Council.
 We will soon also hold the first Global Disability Summit on 24 July, where gender equality will be a cross-cutting theme.

 In this way and across our UK aid portfolio, the Government are leading international efforts to accelerate progress to make discrimination and inequality a thing of the past for all girls and women, giving particular attention to groups such as widows, who are so often the most marginalised and vulnerable, and to offer them hope and a future in a world where no one is left behind.
 If we do not succeed, I am sure that the noble Lord, Lord Loomba, will be back again on 23 June next year to hold us to account.